The Watch Dude's Best

 Timex Weekender at Night

-Timex Weekender Indiglo Lights Up |
+Timex Weekender Indiglo Lights Up

 Very cool.
 Very easy to read!

-For a complete review, check out -
+For a complete review of this watch, check out my post -

 Saturday, August 20, 2011